Dimitrios Keramitsis

-Dimitrios Keramitsis (Δημήτριος Κεραμίτσης; born 1 July 2004) is a Greek professional footballer who plays as a centre-back for Serie A club Roma.
+Dimitrios Keramitsis (Δημήτριος Κεραμίτσης; born 1 July 2004) is a Greek professional footballer who plays as a centre-back for Ekstraklasa club Pogoń Szczecin.

 Club career

+Youth career

 Having started to play football in Thessaloniki, where he was born, Dimitrios Keramitsis then played for the likes of PAOK and Aris Thessaloniki, before joining the Empoli academy in Italy in the summer of 2020.

+AS Roma

 Instrumental in his team under-19 top Italian division title, he attracted the attention of several Serie A clubs, eventually joining AS Roma one year after his arrival in Italy.
 There he soon became a key member of Alberto De Rossi's Primavera squad.

 Brought to the first team squad by José Mourinho, he made his professional debut for Roma on 16 January 2022, replacing Maitland-Niles in the last moments of a 1–0 home Serie A win against Cagliari.
-By doing so he became the first 2004 to play for the club and the third-youngest foreigner, behind his compatriote Lampros Choutos but in front of players like Marquinhos and Felix Afena-Gyan.
+By doing so, he became the first player born in 2004 to play for the club, and the third-youngest foreigner, behind his compatriot Lampros Choutos.

+During the 2022–23 season, he was part of Roma's under-19 squad that won the Coppa Italia Primavera, having scored the winning goal in the final against Fiorentina.

+Pogoń Szczecin

+On 6 September 2024, Keramitsis signed a three-year deal with Polish Ekstraklasa club Pogoń Szczecin.
+He made his debut for Pogoń's reserve team on 15 September 2024, in a 1–1 draw against Unia Swarzędz.
+On 20 October, he made his Ekstraklasa debut in a 1–0 away loss over Raków Częstochowa.
+In the 65th minute of that match, he was given a straight red card for fouling Adriano Amorim.
+One month later, on 24 November 2024, Keramitsis was shown a second yellow card during a 0–0 draw played against Elana Toruń in Pogoń's reserve team.

+International career

+In July 2023, Keramitsis was included in the Greek under-19 squad that took part in the 2023 UEFA European Under-19 Championship.